Arman7052/chef-recipe-hunter-client/README.md

 - Make a route by react-router-dom .
 Create Route and cheildren route for single page application .
 Add loader to fetch data .

 - Use Firebase authentication system for Authentication .To use Firebase authentication first installed firebase then enable Email/Password, google,GitHub authentication.
-- Useing  useContext , authContex ,authProvider for authentication .
+- Useing  useContext , authContext ,authProvider for authentication .
 - Deploy client site to Firebase .